welcome to ways

 MORE ABOUT WAYS

 Ways was started by Jess Miley an artist from Australia.
-The space is now run by a collective of local and international feminists.
 Ways is managed on a volunteer basis.

-Ways is self-funded.
-Artist residency fees go towards paying rent, amenities and for funding summer workshops.
-We have a Patreon that contributes to costs.
-We are actively looking for more funding opportunities.
+Ways is a not-for-profit organisation.
+Artist residency fees go towards paying rent, amenities, and funding summer workshops.

 Made on